heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 - Control board with a SPI LCD and touch interface (ILI9341 320x240), connect via Uart with the [grbHAL driver](https://github.com/grblHAL).
 - each MPG wheels has its own Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) connected via rs485 with the control board.
   Own control switches and a small display is possible (SSD1306 via I2C).
+- Switching from pure DRO for external CNC code and manual operation with the handwheels, and simple cycles such as turning cones or any thread.
 \
 \
 Here I have converted my lathe, a Quantum D240x400E.
 With the wheels you can also use the machine conventionally.
 In some cases, you can also drive certain cycles very easily.
 However, this has only been implemented in a rudimentary way so far.

 <img src="docs/images/lathe_1.jpg"></img>
 \
 \
 \